Ultranerdguy/AdventOfCode/2019/03/README.md

 ```
 And a successful hit happens when `0 <= U <= 1`, or `0 <= CAx <= CDx` with the collision happening at `A`.

-We repeat this process for each endpoint, and we'll have found all possible collisions between 2 wires.
+We repeat this process for each endpoint, remove duplicates, then add all the points between them, and we'll have found all possible collisions between 2 wires.

 Now to repeat this process for all the wires.
 Oh, and we still need to actually read them in from file.